blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 the discovered packages are limited to those installed and managed using the Linux package manager.

-${solution_name} can discover package manager-installed components in Linux Docker images that use the DPKG, RPM, or APK package manager formats.
+${solution_name} can discover package manager-installed components in Linux Docker images that use the DPKG, RPM, or APK package manager database formats.

 ${solution_name} can inspect non-Linux images (for example, Windows images, and images that contain no operating system), but